omidbachari/reference/rack.md

 Before we dive into the technical details, it would help to illuminate how the HTTP process and rack application work at a basic level.
 That will inform how we build our first rack app.
 Let's break down the basic process:

-1. We send an HTTP request.
+1. The client sends HTTP **request**
 2. The server parses the HTTP request and passes it into our rack app.
-3. Our rack app returns a response to the server.
+3. Our rack app logic determines the HTTP **response**.
-4. The server sends a response back to the browser.
+4. The server sends that HTTP response back to the client.

 At heart, the road map illustrates the purpose of rack.
 With our browser and server running, the browser sends a request by pointing to a URL.
-The server then provides us some magic to clean up the request and turn it into something we can use.
-That's where rack finds it's place.
-Rack is the first stop for that parsed and ready HTTP request.
+The server then provides us some magic to clean up the request and turn it into something we can use in our rack app.
+Rack is the first stop for that parsed HTTP request.
 Rack could then take the parsed request and hand it to Rails or Sinatra.
-For this assignment, our rack app will provide all of the behavior, in and of itself.
-So, we will handle the parsed request.
-Since a rack app is just Ruby code, that means we have an opportunity to use this easy to learn and expressive language to determine the response we'll send to the server.
-The server then sends (usually) a string of HTML back to the browser for rendering.
+For this assignment, our rack app will provide all of the logic and behavior, in and of itself.

+Since a rack app is just Ruby code, that means we have an opportunity to use this easy to learn and expressive language to determine our server's behavior.

 ## Building a Rack Application